KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/introduction-listviews/index.md

 While our `kountdownModel` contains the data that will be displayed, our `kountdownDelegate` will handle how the data will be displayed in the [ListView](https://doc.qt.io/qt-6/qml-qtquick-listview.html).
 For that we use a [Kirigami.CardsListView](docs:kirigami;org.kde.kirigami.CardsListView) designed to display card-type delegates, and those delegates will be visually represented by means of a [Kirigami.AbstractCard](docs:kirigami;org.kde.kirigami.AbstractCard).

-Delegates automatically receive the properties of the [ListElements](https://doc.qt.io/qt-6/qml-qtqml-models-listelement.html) that we have specified in our model.
+Delegates automatically receive the properties of the [ListElement](https://doc.qt.io/qt-6/qml-qtqml-models-listelement.html) instances that we have specified in our model.
 We can therefore just refer to their `name`, `description`, and `date` properties as if they were conventional variables within our delegate.

 ### Building the delegate card